nylas/sync-engine/README.md

 standard library imports, followed by 3rd-party modules and then Inbox modules (relative and absolute).
 Within these general groups, we group to the author's preference of visual consistency.

+## License

+This code is free software, licensed under the The GNU Affero General Public License (AGPL).
+See the `LICENSE` file for more details.

 #### Random notes